sparkflows/sparkflows-docs/docs/incorta/admin-guide/index.rst

 Incorta Admin Guide
 =============

-This document explains in detail the steps involved in setting up Sparkflows on Incorta Machine and Configuring Incorta Chidori compute connection in Sparkflows.
+This document provides detailed instructions for setting up Sparkflows on an Incorta machine and configuring the Incorta Chidori compute connection within Sparkflows.

 .. panels::